Seahawks release cornerback Richard Sherman

 One of the most celebrated careers in Seattle sports history comes to an end, as the Seahawks released their star cornerback as expected on Friday.

-The Seahawks officially released cornerback Richard Sherman, a move that had been rumored for two days and will for now end the career of one of the team’s most iconic players.
+Continuing an offseason of increasing and monumental change, the Seahawks officially released cornerback Richard Sherman Friday morning, a move that had been rumored for two days and will for now end the Seattle career of one of the team’s most iconic players.

-Sherman becomes a free agent and the team has let Sherman know it would be interested in re-signing him.
+Sherman now becomes a free agent and the team has let Sherman know it would be interested in re-signing him at a salary lower than the $11 million he had been scheduled to make in the final year of his contract in 2018.

+But Sherman is also expected to explore the free agent market and he may well have played his last game with the Seahawks.

 Sherman told Albert Breer of the NFL Network that “They wanted the financial flexibility going into free agency but expressed that they wanted me to return and will be in contact.”

-The Seahawks had explored trade options for Sherman, but nothing materialized with Seattle instead deciding to release Sherman on Friday ahead of the beginning of the new league year Wednesday.
+The odds of Sherman remaining, though, may not be too high as it’s thought he’s excited to see what may else be out there, and that if he has to take a pay cut he’d rather do it elsewhere than in Seattle.

+The release by the team announcing the move had “parted ways” with Sherman and referred to him as “no longer on the team” and didn’t mention whether he could return.

-Sherman hasn’t attracted much of a trade market because teams know he is likely to be released, he has an $11 million salary entering the final year of fhis contract and is recovering from a season-ending Achilles tendon injury suffered in November.
+Sherman hasn’t attracted much of a trade market because teams know he is likely to be released, he has an $11 million salary entering the final year of his contract and is recovering from a season-ending Achilles tendon injury suffered in November.

-The Seahawks are open to re-signing Sherman at a lower salary than the $11 million he is due in 2018 but Sherman is also thought eager to explore the free agent market.

-Releasing Sherman saves the Seahawks $11 million in salary-cap room for 2018.
-And doing it by the weekend would give Sherman — who is acting as his own agent — a head start on finding a new team ahead of the beginning of the new league year Wednesday, when players whose contracts run out will officially become free agents.
+Making the move now allows Sherman — who is acting as his own agent — a head start on finding a new team ahead of the beginning of the new league year Wednesday, when players whose contracts run out will officially become free agents.

 Sherman, taken in the fifth round out of Stanford in 2011, became a starter six games into his rookie season and was rarely off the field for the Seahawks until suffering a torn Achilles tendon against Arizona on Nov.
 9, teaming with free safety Earl Thomas and strong safety Kam Chancellor to form the core of a secondary that would soon become known as the Legion of Boom and within two years helped lead the Seahawks to their only Super Bowl.